 Now visitors can type in any donation amount and pay directly.

-Best for: accepting custom donations
+Best for: accepting custom donation amounts

 Limitation: requires Stripe; limited payment styling options

-Option 3: Use a Third-Party Donation Platform (Embed Method)
+Option 3: Embed a Third-Party Donation Platform

 Platforms like GiveButter, Donorbox, Ko-fi, or Buy Me a Coffee provide embeddable donation forms that plug right into Squarespace.